robertduplock/tea/README.md

 A simple, responsive node.js app designed to help people make the perfect cup of tea.

 Uses Bootstrap and Express.
 Otherwise it is written in pure OO Javascript.

-Tea data is collected via a RESTful api.
+Tea data is collected via an async xhr request (no jQuery required!) to a local *.json file.

 View the web app [HERE](http://tea.robertduplock.name)